Are your employee travel expenses and other business expenses compliant with the set regulations in your city or country?

 A practical and well-defined plan which is IRS compliant plays a crucial role in aiding reimbursements of employee travel expenses.

 Ensure your plan abides by the laws and rules of your country and state.
 Different states have different rules.
-Hence, as a business considering to stay compliant, ensure you do your research around these topics.
+Hence, as a business considering staying compliant, ensure you do your research around these topics.
 Double-check on the regulations that apply to your state or country.
 Once done, make sure you stick to the defined parameters in your “accountable plan.”
 If done in accordance, your business expenses will not become taxable income.

 The IRS Publication 15 states: